shariq1989/cookbook/content/recipe/braised_short_ribs.md

 {{< figure src="/images/bsr6.jpg" class="instructionFigure">}}
 {{< figure src="/images/bsr7.jpg" class="instructionFigure">}}

-8. Cover with the lid and cook in the oven for 2 1/2 to 3 hours.
+8. Cover with the lid and cook in the oven for 2 1/2 to 3 hours over medium heat.
 9. Serve with mashed potatoes or a cauliflower mash.
-You will definitely want something to soak up all vegetables and gravy the meat cooks in.
+You definitely want something to soak up all vegetables and gravy the meat cooks in.

 {{< figure src="/images/bshr8.jpg" class="instructionFigure">}}